Essential Cardiac Electrophysiology, 3rd edition

 Edited by Andre d’Avila, MD; Arash Aryana, MS, MD; Francis E. Marchlinski, MD; Vivek Y. Reddy, MD

-edited by Mansour Razminia, MD; Paul C. Zei, MD, PhD
+Edited by Mansour Razminia, MD, and Paul C. Zei, MD, PhD

 Catheter ablation has become a widely used approach to treating various cardiac arrhythmias.
 Traditionally, catheter ablation procedures are guided by fluoroscopic imaging to help understand catheter position during mapping.
-The potentially significant exposure to radiation to the patient, physician, and staff increases risks of malignancy and other radiation exposure-related disease.
-Also, the protective lead garments worn day in, day out, increases risks of orthopedic injury.
-Current advanced mapping and intracardiac echocardiography technology have allowed the development of endocardial catheter ablation techniques without the use of fluoroscopy safely and effectively.
-This text provides practical information for the practicing electrophysiologist, trainee, and EP lab staff to reduce and eliminate the use of fluoroscopy in EP catheter procedures.
+The potentially significant exposure to radiation to the patient, physician, and staff increases risks of radiation exposure-related disease.
+Also, the protective lead garments worn increases risks of orthopedic injury.
+Current advanced electroanatomic mapping and intracardiac echocardiography technology have allowed the development of endocardial catheter ablation techniques without the use of fluoroscopy safely and effectively.
+This text provides practical information for the practicing electrophysiologist, trainee, and electrophysiology lab staff to reduce and eliminate the use of fluoroscopy in EP catheter procedures.

-In addition to more than 25 video clips provided by the contributors, this book also contains nine extended videos by Dr. Razminia, ranging from 5 to 35 minutes in length, that supplement the text and provide additional clarity of procedures and techniques.
+In addition to 29 video clips provided by the contributors, this book also contains nine extended videos (more than 108 minutes) by Dr. Razminia that supplement the text by demonstrating step-by-step procedures and techniques.

 Please alert me when new titles become available: